Great Scene: “This is Spinal Tap”

 And now the scene as it plays in the movie:

 My movie Alaska was a Castle Rock production, so I was hanging around their offices doing rewrites when Christopher Guest and company were shooting Waiting for Guffman.
 As a bonus, I got to see some of the dailies and read the script.
 Guest uses pretty much the same approach with every one of his movies which include Best in Show, A Mighty Wind and For Your Consideration: Work out the story with each scene’s beginning, middle and end, cast the movie with skilled improvisational actors, try out a variety of takes, edit the best story possible.
-Spinal Tap was in effect the proof of this particular concept — and it has proven to work wonderfully.
+Spinal Tap was in effect the proof of this particular concept — and it has proven to work wonderfully as with this great scene.